 CARE Australia’s ability to deliver life-saving assistance and bring lasting change to poor communities is largely due to our talented, passionate and committed team.

-In Australia and overseas we have 957 staff, of whom ninety-four per cent are nationals of the countries in which we operate.
+In Australia and overseas we have 957 staff, of whom ninety-four per cent are nationals of the countries in which we operate, dedicated to our mission to work around the globe to save lives, defeat poverty and achieve social justice.

 Sally Moyle, Chief Executive